Jalapeño Cornbread

 Servings: 8

-This Jalapeno Cornbread recipe has a golden crust and fluffy crumb, with a buttery taste, melty cheddar cheese, and slight kick from the peppers.
-It's so easy to make and incredibly delicious on its own or with chili or soup.
+This Jalapeño Cornbread is the perfect balance of comfort and spice, featuring a crispy crust, buttery crumb, melty cheddar cheese, and a slight kick from fresh jalapeños.
+Quick to make and delicious on its own, serve it with chili or soup.

 Ingredients